AdaCore/training_material/style_guide.rst

     * Background information about the general module purpose

-* Chapter 2 through N
+* Chapters 2 through N

-  * Various sub-topics within the module purpose
+  * Various sub-topics within the scope of the module

 * Lab (optional)